-Student teaching is completed in an area school, generally within 40 miles of the University, as assigned by the dean of the Franks School of Education.
-The student teacher participates in a classroom with a cooperating teacher for 10-11 full weeks.
-To be eligible for licensure, the teacher candidate must have earned an overall GPA of 2.5 or higher, a GPA of 2.5 or higher in all areas of licensure, must have successfully completed student teaching with a GPA of 2.5 or higher, and must have met all Benchmark requirements at established levels.
+Student teaching is completed in an area school, generally within 40 miles of the University, as assigned by the placement coordinator for the Franks School of Education.
+The student teacher participates in a classroom with a cooperating teacher for 16 full weeks.
+To be eligible for licensure, the teacher candidate must have earned an overall GPA of 3.0 or higher, a GPA of 3.0 or higher in all areas of licensure, must have successfully completed student teaching with a GPA of 3.0 or higher, and must have met all Benchmark requirements at established levels.